huragok/IDA/README.md

 http://statweb.stanford.edu/~tibs/ElemStatLearn/
 http://waxworksmath.com/Authors/G_M/Hastie/WriteUp/weatherwax_epstein_hastie_solutions_manual.pdf

-We expect many mistakes and shortcomings in this solution manual.
-It would be of great help if people could help us find and correct them so this work can be continuously improved to benefit more interested readers.
+The author was not able to solve all the excercises.
+Even for the solutions included we expect many mistakes and shortcomings.
+It would be of great help if people could contribute their better solutions to this manual and help us find and correct the errors, so this solution manual can be continuously improved to benefit more interested readers.
 We are also open to all comments, suggestions and criticisms.

+Many thanks to:
+(to be updated)

 Wenhao Wu
 wnhwu@ucdavis.edu